Human Resources Home / Staff Benefits / Important Notices and Changes

 with a qualifying event, through "Special Enrollment".
 Children are eligible to stay on the plan until the

-end of the year they attain age 26 or for Grandfathered plans before January 1, 2014, until they become
+end of the year they attain age 26.

-Under the Affordable Care Act, health plans cannot limit or deny benefits or deny coverage for a child
+New beginning 2014, under the Affordable Care Act, health plans cannot limit or deny benefits or deny coverage simply because the

 Download Privacy Notice »